geysertimes/geysertimes.github.io/docs/users/problem-sync.md

     :::danger

-    Please note, all entries and changes not yet synced to the server as well as all your settings of the app will be lost.
-The app will then behave, as if it was freshly installed.
+    Please note, all entries and changes not yet synced to the server as well as all your settings for the app will be lost.
+The app will then behave as if it was freshly installed.

     :::

     ### 3. Contact support

-    If you continue to experience problems syncing data with the app, please contact our [support](mailto:support@geysertimes.org) for further assitance.
-Please provide us with as many details as possible and in case an error message is displayed, a screenshot of it.
-On most devices, screenshots can be made by simultaneously pressing the **Volume Down** and **Power** button of the device.
+    If you continue to experience problems syncing data with the app, please contact our [support](mailto:support@geysertimes.org) for further assistance.
+Please provide us with as many details as possible and screenshots of any error messages displayed.
+On most devices, screenshots can be made by simultaneously pressing the **Volume Down** and **Power** button on the device.

   </TabItem>
   <TabItem value="iOS" label="iOS">